Follow us on:

 ARERA has played an important role in the Balkan region since the establishment of the Energy Community Regulatory Board (ECRB), a body set up by the Energy Community Treaty, signed in 2005 between the European Union and the countries of the region.

-In 2022, on ARERA's initiative, the Balkan Energy School (BES) was created, a non-profit association under Italian law based in Milan, chaired by ARERA board member Stefano Saglia, with office held since December 2022.
-The aim of the Association is to promote debate and the exchange of knowledge in the field of energy with particular reference to market development, regulation and integration, also taking into account the new sustainability parameters.
+In 2022, ARERA promoted the creation of the Balkan Energy School - BES, a no-profit association under the Italian law based in Milan, chaired by ARERA, whose aim is to promote debate and exchange of knowledge in the energy sector, with particular reference to the development, regulation and integration of the market, also taking into account the new sustainability parameters.
+(The Balkan Energy School website is going to be released soon).

 Over the years, ARERA's role in the international arena has also been consolidated through the strengthening of bilateral relations with regulators in other countries, which have led to the initiation of formal collaboration agreements on specific regulatory projects as well as twinning projects funded by the European Commission.